 Coronavirus: US drug regulator rejects emergency use approval for Bharat Biotech’s Covaxin

-Ocugen, Bharat Biotech’s partner in the US, said the company will now seek a full approval of Covaxin.
+Ocugen, Bharat Biotech’s partner in the US, said it will now seek a full approval of Covaxin.

-The United States Food and Drug Administration has rejected Bharat Biotech’s proposal for an emergency use authorisation of its Covid vaccine, Mint reported on Friday.
+The United States Food and Drug Administration has rejected Bharat Biotech’s proposal for emergency use authorisation of its Covid vaccine, Mint reported on Friday.
 Ocugen, Bharat Biotech’s partner in the US, on Thursday said the company will now seek a full approval of Covaxin.

-The US biopharmaceutical company said it will pursue submission of a biologics licence application for its coronavirus vaccine candidate.
+The US biopharmaceutical company said it will pursue the process of submitting a what for its coronavirus vaccine candidate.
+It is a request for permission to introduce a biologic product into interstate commerce, according to the US Food and Drug Administration.

-“Although we were close to finalizing our EUA application for submission, we received a recommendation from the FDA to pursue a BLA path,” said Shankar Musunuri, the chief executive officer and co-founder of Ocugen.
-“While this will extend our timelines, we are committed to bringing Covaxin to the US.
-This differentiated vaccine is a critical tool to include in our national arsenal given its potential to address the SARS-CoV-2 variants, including the delta variant, and given the unknowns about what will be needed to protect US population in the long term.”
+“Although we were close to finalising our EUA application for submission, we received a recommendation from the FDA to pursue a BLA path,” said Shankar Musunuri, the chief executive officer and co-founder of Ocugen.
+“While this will extend our timelines, we are committed to bringing Covaxin to the US.”

 Currently, many countries do not recognise Covaxin.
+Some of the countries that have approved Covaxin include Iran, Philippines, Mauritius, Mexico, Nepal, Guyana, Paraguay and Zimbabwe.
 As countries open their borders for non-essential travel to fully vaccinated individuals, a “vaccine passport” is fast becoming a travel requirement.
+A vaccine passport attests that its bearer is immune to a contagious disease.

 The development comes at a time when Bharat Biotech is facing criticism for not sharing its phase-3 trial data nearly six months after its vaccine was granted an emergency use authorisation in India.
 In January, the company had said it would submit efficacy results by March.